-As a businesswoman, Malone had to challenge various odds including being a black woman living in a segregated and sexist society.
+As a businesswoman, Malone had to overcome many challenges, including being a black woman in a segregated and sexist society.
 She began experimenting with chemistry and established a successful business after developing a line of products that were advertised to help improve scalp health and promote hair growth.
 Some of these products included scalp preparations and her famous “Hair Grower.”
-After early success in Illinois, Annie Malone moved to Missouri in 1902 and founded Poro College.
+After early success in Illinois, she moved to Missouri in 1902 and founded Poro College.

 In less than a quarter of a century we have built up an institution nationwide in its scope.
 The name “Poro” has come to stand as a mark of our service to the Race, a service that is economic, inspirational, [and] religious.Poro College Handbook, 1920s

 Located in a black upper-class district of St. Louis, Poro College was founded as a cosmetics school and named after the Poro society—a secret organization in West Africa that exemplified physicality and spirituality.
-Not only did Poro College act as a training center to nurture and style black hair, it was a significant source of employment for African Americans, especially African American women.
+Not only did Poro College act as a training center to nurture and style black hair, but it was also a significant source of employment for African Americans, especially women.
 It was there where Malone hired, mostly women, as “Poro agents.”
 They were trained to sell her products around the United States.
-This workforce ranged in age from sixteen to eighty years old and was trained through coursework that taught them the “Poro system” of scalp cleaning and hair nourishing.
+This workforce ranged in age from 16 to 80 years old and was trained through coursework that taught them the “Poro system” of scalp cleaning and hair nourishing.
 The later beauty magnate, Madam C.J.
 Walker became one of those agents.
-Over the company’s lifespan, there were tens of thousands of women and men who would come to sell Poro products around the U.S. and the world.
+Over the company’s life span, there were tens of thousands of women and men who would come to sell Poro products around the U.S. and the world.

 Poro College also provided a meeting place for African Americans and major black organizations such as the National Negro Business League to meet since they were denied access to most public spaces.
 In addition to the main building, which was dedicated in 1918 and commonly referred to as “Poro Corner,” the site also featured many additional amenities including dormitories, conference rooms, dining halls, a chapel, and even an ice cream parlor.
 These facilities were staffed by male and female employees.

 Malone’s company offered a range of beauty and hair supplies.
 Among the list of “Poro Toilet Preparations” were cold cream, lipstick, and face powders in a variety of shades like “Poro Brown,” “White,” and browns in multiple hues.
-Among the list of “Poro Hair Preparations” available for purchase were Hair Grower, Special Hair Grower, and Tetter Relief.
+Among the list of “Poro Hair Preparations” available for purchase were Hair Grower, Special Hair Grower and Tetter Relief.
 (Tetter is a severe form of dandruff that creates patches on the scalp and prevents hair growth.)
 Only Poro agents could buy specialty items like pressing oils and liquid shampoos.
-Heat-related styling tools were also offered to Malone’s Poro agents—pressing irons in multiple sizes, curling irons, crimpers, the “Marcel Waving Iron,” and the “Marcel Comb” were all advertised in the Poro catalogue to be used on clients’ hair.
+Heat-related styling tools were also offered to Malone’s Poro agents - pressing irons in multiple sizes, curling irons, crimpers, the “Marcel Waving Iron,” and the “Marcel Comb” were all advertised in the Poro catalog to be used on clients’ hair.

-The Marcel Comb that Annie Malone’s company had listed in her Poro catalog may have been among the first popularized pressing comb prototypes.
-This heat-styling tool could be used to straighten hair before making Marcel Grateau’s iconic Marcel Wave.
-“Marcelling,” as it was called, was a short and wavy hairstyle worn by women during the 1920s and was styled using a curlers; a small, cylindrical hair iron that was heated and pressed against the hair to make a uniform wave across the hair.
+The Marcel Comb listed in the Poro catalog may have been among the first popularized pressing comb prototypes.
+This heat-styling tool was used to straighten hair before making Marcel Grateau’s iconic Marcel Wave.
+“Marcelling,” as it was called, was a short and wavy hairstyle worn by women during the 1920s and was styled using curlers; a small, cylindrical hair iron that was heated and pressed against the hair to make a uniform wave across the hair.